ramcandrews/email.blog/README.md

 a flask bloging platform.
 Listen to an imap folder and then post the messages as blog posts.

 ## Purpose
 I am interested in making blogging fast and easy by using email as the writing interface.
-Eventual I will use this platform to test out AI powered UI experiments.
+Eventually I will use this platform to test out AI powered UI experiments.

 ## Roadmap --> 1.0
 ### Getting the platform off of the ground